Times of Grace: Hiatus and the second album (2013–2021)

 The band went on hiatus after vocalist Jesse Leach rejoined Killswitch Engage in February 2012.

 In 2014, Leach addressed Times of Grace's inactivity, stating, "The future is unwritten with that project, but it's still something that Adam [and I] have in our hearts and our minds."

 In 2016, the band stated they have material written for five new Times of Grace songs.

 In December 2017, the band entered the studio recording its follow-up to The Hymn of a Broken Man with former live drummer Dan Gluszak as their new official member of the band.

 On September 19, 2019, Leach made a post on Instagram saying that he had his bags packed and was about to head out to California to record what he hoped would be the last two recording sessions on Times of Grace's upcoming second album.
 He said that the lyrics on the upcoming album they are working are "the deep, painful and soul searching type that can not be forced or faked" and elaborated on how he had to dig deep to get the right words for the songs.

 On June 24, 2020, Leach confirmed that the band's second album was completed.

 On June 30, the band posted a video to their official Instagram account featuring Dutkiewicz and Gluszak performing a cover of "All I Need" by Radiohead.

 Comeback and Songs of Loss and Separation (2021–present)

 On January 18, 2021, the band announced their comeback to celebrate The Hymn of a Broken Mans tenth anniversary.
 In May 2021, the band announced that their second album, Songs of Loss and Separation, would be released on July 16, 2021; they also released their first single from the album, "The Burden of Belief".
 On July 4, 2021, they released another single from the new album titled "Rescue".

+In 2025, when asked on the possibility of a third Times of Grace album Leach stated "I would love that, but I don't foresee that happening anytime soon."